 When to climb Mt.
 Pulag?

 Mt.
-Pulag is accessible year round.
-If you are up for it, then climb during the early part of the year, when the weather can go to the extreme.
-Your food will also be well-preserved.
-If there's clearing, the sea of clouds is magnificent.
-Summer months are also okay, but the sea of clouds may not be that fantastic.
+Pulag is accessible year-round.
+Climbing during the early part of the year, when the weather can be extreme, is recommended for those up for the challenge.
+The sea of clouds is magnificent during clearing.
+Summer months are also okay, but the sea of clouds may not be as fantastic.

-During extremely bad weather, like the rainy season, it is possible for the jeepneys not to reach the ranger station.
-Clear skies (or clearing) may also be elusive.
+During extremely bad weather, like the rainy season, jeepneys may not reach the ranger station, and clear skies may be elusive.

 7 comments